|Title||A DOG'S STORY|

 |David Way||Watermark Ltd||Digital Producer|

 |Debbie Laing||MARS||National Business Operations Manager|

-It is the mission of PEDIGREE to make the world a better place for dogs.
-We wanted to address the huge issue of this education gap and in doing so, not only help deal with a growing societal problem but also help to build an emotional connection between the brand and New Zealanders.
-Identifying there’s virtually no programmes to teach children dog safety, and those that did weren’t reaching most children, we set out to create something impactful and scalable.
-5-9 y/o’s are our core target market.
-As their generation are growing up digital natives, and that 85% of house holds have access to 1+ smart devices, we felt that an app would be the best way to give our educational platform the reach it needed to make a real impact.
-We needed to create a digital game experience that would directly help change the way children were interacting with dogs.
+PEDIGREE set out to help address the education gap and in doing so, not only help deal with a growing societal problem but also help to build an emotional connection between the brand and New Zealanders.
+Identifying that there were virtually no programmes in existence to teach children dog safety, and those that did weren’t reaching most children, we set out to create something impactful and scalable.
+We identified 5-9 y/o’s as our core target market.
+Given the fact that their generation are growing up digital natives, and that 85% of house holds have access to 1+ smart devices, we felt that an app would be the best way to give our educational platform the reach it needed to make a real impact.
+The approach was simple – to create a digital experience that would directly help change the way children were interacting with dogs.